science club |

-- Fresh plantain leaves (broad leave plantain or narrow leave plantain)
+- Fresh plantain leaves (broad leave plantain or narrow leaf plantain)

 - A knife, a cutting board, a small pot and a kitchen stove

-Plantain grows usually on the side of a path or other places were grass and bigger plants don't do well.
+Plantain grows usually on the side of a path or other places where grass and bigger plants don't do well.

 It looks like this:

-Broad leave plantain, narrow leave plantain looks almost identical but the leaves are not as round.
+Broad leaf plantain and narrow leaf plantain look almost identical but the leaves are not as round.

 Collect a few leaves and wash them.
-Take a cutting board and cut the leave in small stripes.
+Take a cutting board and cut each leaf in small stripes.
 The smaller

 the better.
 Put the cut leaves in a put and add enough lard (use e.g Tenderflake Pure Lard from the supermarket) to just cover the leaves once the lard is liquid.
 Start with a small amount of lard if you